-Management's primary role in executive compensation decisions is to gather data and prepare analysis to make preliminary recommendations to the Compensation and HR Committee and to the Board.
+Management's primary role in executive compensation decisions is to gather and analyze data and make preliminary recommendations to the Compensation and HR Committee and to the Board.
 Specifically, Management gathers and analyzes information, including:

 - Compensation data from its peer group; - Specific analyses prepared by a compensation consultant (as required); - Killam's performance and market position compared to Killam's peer group; - Corporate performance benchmarking financial and operational; - Recommendations on the compensation design process; and - Recommendations on the annual Trust performance targets for the AIP.